The Renewable Energy Law Review: Renewable Energy and the Dodd–Frank Act

 Title VII of the Dodd–Frank Act (DFA) amended the Commodity Exchange Act (CEA) to impose reporting, record-keeping, clearing, margining and other compliance obligations on certain types of transactions.
 The Commodity Futures Trading Commission (CFTC) is the primary Title VII regulator.2

-Congress excluded most energy sector participation while drafting the DFA.3 Despite causal remoteness from the 2008 financial crisis, and vigorous participation in CFTC rule-makings, the energy sector ended up with new regulatory compliance burdens.
+Congress excluded most energy sector participation while drafting the DFA.3 Despite causal remoteness from the 2008 financial crisis and vigorous participation in CFTC rule-making, the energy sector ended up with new regulatory compliance burdens.
 This chapter provides information about some of these.

 Energy commodity transactions